neilcronin/warpath/7_classes/README.md

 --

-Write a class that models a Dog, and have it say what a dog says.
+Write a class that models an animal that is a Dog, and have it say what a dog says.

-Write a class that models a Cat, and have it say what a cat says.
+Write a class that models an animal that is a Cat, and have it say what a cat says.

 Invoke "say" on Dog.